opendaylight/docs/docs/documentation.rst

 Referencing Sections
 ^^^^^^^^^^^^^^^^^^^^

-It's pretty common to want to reference another location in the OpenDaylight documentation and it's pretty easy to do with reStructuredText.
-This is a quick primer, more information is in the `Sphinx section on Cross-referencing arbitrary locations
+This section provides a quick primer for creating references in OpenDaylight documentation.
+For more information, refer to `Cross-referencing documents
 <http://www.sphinx-doc.org/en/stable/markup/inline.html#ref-role>`_.

 Within a single document, you can reference another section simply by::

    This is a reference to `The title of a section`_

-Assuming that somewhere else in the same file there a is a section title something like::
+Assuming that somewhere else in the same file, there a is a section title something like::

    The title of a section
    ^^^^^^^^^^^^^^^^^^^^^^

-It's typically better to use ``:ref:`` syntax and labels to provide links as they work across files and are resilient to sections being renamed.
+It is typically better to use ``:ref:`` syntax and labels to provide links as they work across files and are resilient to sections being renamed.
 First, you need to create a label something like::